-At first glance, the difference between game design and game programming may not seem obvious, but there are, in fact, some key differences.
+At first glance, game design and game programming might seem interchangeable, but they each play a unique and essential role in bringing a video game to life.
 If you plan on pursuing a game development career, you will need to know how the roles of a game designer versus a game programmer differ in the video game industry.

 What is the difference between game design and game programming?